Updated November 20th 2023

 Since I live in a trailer in Wyoming, every winter we seal in our porch to store wood and other items we need to keep dry.
 While we use cheap plastic material, I’ve always dreamt of getting custom plexiglass panes that go across our entire porch (our neighbor has them on theirs!).

-This solution isn’t necessary unless you intend to be camping in some pretty cold places, but it’s certainly easier to use this long lasting solution compared to the window film!
+This solution isn’t necessary unless you plan on camping in some pretty cold places, but it’s certainly easier to use this long lasting solution compared to the window film!

 In addition to the window treatment above, you can increase the window insulation of your RV by using foamboard or bubble wrap.

 You can create your own DIY custom foamboards for your windows here – this is a tutorial for blackout coverings, however just sub the foam I used for a heavier duty one.

 It’s best to only use these at night or snowy days as letting in some sun can do wonders for heating up your camper (and the sunlight is nice to see too!)

 Opening and closing the door of your camper does lose a ton of heat, but did you know it loses heat even when it’s closed?
 Since it’s hard to insulate something that is used so often, it’s easier to instead add a layer on top!

 I update each of my guides yearly, and as of 2023, winter RVers are LOVING how much of a difference these are making in both comfort (no more cold feet!) and straight up savings in heating costs.

 - Great at keeping drafts out from hard to seal door areas